mkopsnc/catalogue_qt_docker/docker-compose/README.md

 Catalogue QT 2 Docker can be run using multiple configurations.
 By default we provide following configurations

 ```
-api-allconf    - all avaiable configuration in one file (you can comment particular lines to disable functionalities)
+api-allconfig.yml - all avaiable configuration in one file (you can comment particular lines to disable functionalities)
-api-production  - configured for production Keycloak instance (eduTEAMS)
-api-development - configured for development based Keycloak instance (user:pass - demo001:demo001)
-api-debug       - configured for running Docker compose in debug mode (Web Services, Update Process, Scheduler)
+api-debug.yml - - configured for running Docker compose in debug mode (Web Services, Update Process, Scheduler)
+api-development.yml - configured for development based Keycloak instance (user:pass - demo001:demo001)
-api-noauth     - configured for running Docker compose in single-user mode (no tokens are used for authorization/authentication)
+api-noauth.yml - configured for running Docker compose in single-user mode (no tokens are used for authorization/authentication)
+api-production.yml - configured for production Keycloak instance (eduTEAMS)
+api-remote.yml - configuration for instalation on remote machines
+ui-auth.yml - ui with kyecloak and TLS authentication
+ui-debug.yml -
+ui-noauth.yml - ui without any authentication, for local instalation
+ui-remote-chara.yml - configuration for instalation on remote machines

 ```

 You can run given configuration by calling